Charlie Palmer Hotel: New location

 In March 2011, Kaufman said that the project would remain on hold because of the poor hotel economy.
 Kaufman also confirmed that condominiums were no longer a part of the project.
 In March 2012, Kaufman said the project did not have a start date, as he and Palmer were waiting for construction costs to decrease and for hotel-room rates to increase so the project could be financially viable.
 Kaufman said the project could be built in phases, with the first phase to consist of 50 to 100 rooms and a restaurant by Palmer.
 The project, at that time, was to include an ultimate total of 371 rooms.
 Kaufman said one problem in progressing the project was the uncertainty of what type of other nearby projects would be constructed at Symphony Park in the future.

 In March 2013, the Las Vegas City Council unanimously approved a one-year extension for the start of construction on the project, as Kaufman said room rates had not increased enough for the hotel to operate: "The problem is room rates are low so we need to spend less money because we can't charge more.
 How do we make it more affordable to build?"
 Kaufman said a potential solution would be the construction of a 100-room hotel with a restaurant, with the possibility of expanding the project as part of a later second phase.

 In September 2013, Palmer confirmed that he still planned to build the hotel but said, "The big question there is what's going to happen around that piece of land.
 Originally there were nine or 10 projects on the slate, and a lot of them fell out.
 There's been talk of a stadium on the land adjacent to our property.
 It's hard to build and spend $200 or $300 million on a project not knowing who your neighbors are going to be".
 In September 2014, the project was on hold until a decision was made regarding the proposed stadium in Symphony Park.

+A 2022 article stated the project was no longer proceeding.